COGS18/COGS18.github.io/_build/materials/11-Classes.md

 - E2 on Thursday

 **Updates**:
-- E1 & A2 Scores on Canvas & Feedback on datahub (Answers on course website)
+- E1 Scores on Canvas & Feedback on datahub
-- CL3 scores are on Canvas (Answers on course website)
+- A2 & CL3 scores will be on Canvas later today (E1 & CL3 Answers on course website)
 - Prof Ellis OH: Wed 4-6 PM (this week only)

 # Objects & Classes